-Notice of Record and Payment Date for Proposed Dividend (as defined below)
+Notice of Record and Payment Date for Proposed Dividends (as defined below)

-NOTICE IS ALSO HEREBY GIVEN that the Register of Members and Register of Share Transfers of the Company will be closed on Friday, 30 April 2021 for the purpose of determining shareholders' entitlements to the proposed first and final dividend (one-tier tax-exempt) of 1.5 cents per share for the year ended 31 December 2020 (the "Proposed Dividend").
+NOTICE IS ALSO HEREBY GIVEN that the Register of Members and Register of Share Transfers of the Company will be closed on Friday, 29 April 2022 for the purpose of determining shareholders' entitlements to the proposed first and final dividend (one-tier tax-exempt) of 2.0 cents per share and a special dividend (one-tier tax-exempt) of 2.0 cents per share for the year ended 31 December 2021 (the "Proposed Dividends").

-Duly completed registrable transfers and the relevant share certificates in respect of Shares received by the Company's Share Registrar, M & C Services Private Limited, at 112 Robinson Road #05-01, Singapore 068902, up to 5.00 p.m. on Thursday, 29 April 2021 will be registered to determine shareholders' entitlements to the Proposed Dividend.
+Duly completed registrable transfers and the relevant share certificates in respect of Shares received by the Company's Share Registrar, M & C Services Private Limited, at 112 Robinson Road #05-01, Singapore 068902, up to 5.00 p.m. on Thursday, 28 April 2022 will be registered to determine shareholders' entitlements to the Proposed Dividends.

-Shareholders whose securities accounts with The Central Depository (Pte) Limited are credited with Shares as at 5.00 p.m. on Thursday, 29 April 2021 will be entitled to the Proposed Dividend.
+Shareholders whose securities accounts with The Central Depository (Pte) Limited are credited with Shares as at 5.00 p.m. on Thursday, 28 April 2022 will be entitled to the Proposed Dividends.

-Payment of the Proposed Dividend, if approved by shareholders at the Annual General Meeting, will be made on Friday, 7 May 2021.
+Payment of the Proposed Dividends, if approved by shareholders at the Annual General Meeting, will be made on Monday, 9 May 2022.